Marie Louise d'Orléans: Childhood

 Marie Louise d'Orléans was born at the Palais Royal in Paris.
 She was the eldest daughter of Philippe of France, Duke of Orléans and of his first wife, Princess Henrietta of England.
 As a petite-fille de France she was entitled to the attribute of Royal Highness, although, as was customary at court at the palace of Versailles, her style, Mademoiselle d'Orléans, was more often used.
+Both parents were initially disappointed about her sex, with her mother reportedly exclaiming "Then throw her into the river!", although she was quickly consoled by her mother-in-law (Marie Louise's grandmother) that despite not giving birth to a prince, her infant daughter, just months younger than her cousin the dauphin, she might one day become queen.

-Marie Louise, who was her father's favourite child, had a happy childhood, residing most of the time in the Palais Royal, and at the château de Saint-Cloud situated a few kilometres west of Paris.
-Marie Louise spent a lot of time with both her paternal and maternal grandmothers—Anne of Austria, who doted on her and left the bulk of her fortune to her when she died in 1666; and Henrietta Maria, who lived in Colombes.
+Marie Louise was her father's favourite child, and had a happy childhood, residing most of the time in the Palais Royal, and at the château de Saint-Cloud, situated a few kilometres west of Paris.
+Marie Louise spent a lot of time with both her paternal and maternal grandmothers—Anne, who doted on her and left the bulk of her fortune to her when she died in 1666; and Henrietta Maria, who lived in Colombes.

 Marie Louise's mother died in 1670.
 The following year, her father married Elisabeth Charlotte of the Palatinate.
 All her life, Marie Louise would maintain an affectionate correspondence with her stepmother.
+Marie Louise received a careful education, picking up skills including horse riding, playing musical instruments such as the harpsichord, singing and dancing, and holding formal conversations – all under the watchful eye of her governess, Louise Françoise de Chavigny.
+It is, however, recorded that the biggest influence on Marie Louise's later character was Louise Élisabeth de Rouxel, who not only shaped her character but also helped to curb her frequent fits of anger.
+Contemporary descriptions viewed her in a positive way: [Of an] elegant presence, of well-proportioned stature, with a serene and flattering countenance; her hair was thick and dark brown; her eyebrows were arched and her eyes were black, lively, large, and majestic; her forehead was broad and white; her lips were full and slightly rounded; her nose was sharp and well-formed; her manner was graceful and perfect.